nealvis/HelloWorldB4A/README.md

 - BlueStacks App Player from: https://www.bluestacks.com/download.html
   - (I used version  5.21.215.1042 P64)

-## Software Development Tool Setup for Emulation Device
+## Software Development Tool Setup and First Run on Emulation Device
 Follow the following instructions to setup a build environment using an emulator.
 1. Install B4A via the instructions here: https://www.b4x.com/b4a.html including JDK and other required software
 2. Install BlueStacks Android Emulator